DevMagicLord/Godot3/README.md

 4)  Navmesh controller

-	A new version including a scene example with Navigation and NavigationMeshInstance nodes.
+	Re written version of Navmesh example including a scene example with Navigation generated in Godot.

+5)  Navmesh with Physic controller for each Navmesh character

+	A new version using RigidBody for Navmesh moving entities.